 The most non-negotiable thing, obviously, is going to be your officiant's ordainment.
 Your friend must be ordained and their ordainment must be considered legal wherever you are planning to conduct the ceremony.
 Also if officiants need to be registered in that geographical area, that has to happen in advance.
 The Universal Life Church has a great website for checking out the various laws, rules, and red tape in your state.

 You probably hear from people all the time that it's free to get ordained online, and really it's true!
 The part I cannot help you with, however, is with whom, or through which church your officiant decides to get ordained.
 This decision is ultimately personal.
 The Universal Life Church does a fantastic job of integrating all faiths.
-Myself, an Atheist, opted to get my ordainment through the Church of Secular Humanism.
+Myself, an Atheist, opted to get my ordainment through the Church of Spiritual Humanism.